InteragencyEcologicalProgram/deltamapr/README.md

 ## Delta waterways

-Produced by the California Department of Fish and Wildlife
+Supplied by the California Department of Fish and Wildlife and created by the USBR MPGIS Service Center via digitizing from 7.5 minute USGS quat sheets.

 ``` r
 ggplot(WW_Delta)+